Tag Archive for: 800 years

-The 800th-anniversary student cap, donated by the medical students, will be displayed in the lobby of the Arnaud de Villeneuve Health Campus.
+The 800th-anniversary faluche, a gift from the medical students, will be displayed in the lobby of the Arnaud de Villeneuve Health Campus.
 The unveiling ceremony will take place on November 6, 2023.
 This intangible cultural heritage is being passed down; student tradition has never been more alive than at the world’s oldest medical school still in operation.

 Practical Information